Hi there, my name is Rochelle. I’m the founder of Earthly and I wanted to take a moment to talk about why I chose cotton as our wipe material.

 Why That Cotton?

 True cotton is amazing!
-It came in strong on the purity front.
-But I wanted to move the needle a bit further on sustainability.
+It came in strong on the purity and sustainability front, but I wanted to move the needle a bit further on sustainability.

 Que, repurposed cotton.